rrhansen/fuzzing-lecture/README.md

 # Fuzz Testing Exercises
-This repository is made as a supplement to the fuzz testing lectures held by Lars Bo Frydenskov, Research Assistant at Aalborg University.
+This repository is made as a supplement to the fuzz testing lectures held at Aalborg University.
+In this repository, you will find the slides of the original Fuzzing lecture given by Lars Bo Frydenskov as well as tutorial and a number of related hands-on fuzzing exercises.

-In this repository, you find the slides used in the most recently held lecture and related exercises.
+The original repository was made by Lars Bo Frydenskov as part of his duties as a Research Assistant at Aalborg University.

 ## Cloning the Repository
 In order to clone the repository you can type the following command if you have `git` installed on your system.